Kenna End of Life: How to Preserve Independent Vulnerability Management

 A Path Forward Without Compromise

 Kenna’s end of life doesn’t mean the end of independent, risk-based vulnerability management.
-The principles Kenna established, normalize data from diverse sources, prioritize based on real exploitability, align security and IT around actionable intelligence, remain sound.
+The principles that made Kenna effective, including normalizing data from diverse sources, prioritizing based on real-world exploitability, and aligning security and IT around actionable intelligence, remain just as relevant today.

 What has changed is the scope of the problem.
-Today’s security teams need that independent governance layer to extend across application security, cloud security, software supply chain, and emerging AI risks.
+Today’s security teams need that independent governance layer to extend across application security, cloud security, software supply chain security, and emerging AI risks.
 They need platforms that can process billions of findings, not millions.
-And they need automation that turns prioritized risks into tracked remediation actions.
+They also need automation that transforms prioritized risks into tracked remediation actions.

-Organizations that use this transition as an opportunity to modernize, rather than simply replicate what they had, will emerge with stronger, more unified vulnerability management programs.
+Organizations that use this transition as an opportunity to modernize, rather than simply replicate what they had, will emerge with stronger, more unified exposure management programs.